SpryFox/DarkConfig/README.md

 Setup
 ------

-Install DarkConfig in your project by putting the contents of DLL/Debug into your Unity project.
-DarkConfig is built as a pair of DLLs to avoid lengthening compile times.
+The core of DarkConfig is a standalone managed DLL for ease of integration with many platforms, and to avoid lengthening compile times.
+To integrate Dark Config into your own projects, you'll first need to build this DLL:

+1. Open `Sln/DarkConfig.sln` in Visual Studio, or Monodevelop.
+2. Clean and build the project.
+3. Copy `DarkConfig.dll` from `Sln/bin/Debug` into your project (if you built for release, the dll will be in `Sln/bin/Release/`).

+For integration with Unity, you'll also need a few additional files.
+Copy over the `Assets/DarkConfig/Unity` folder into your project.

 DarkConfig by default expects its config files in the `Assets/Resources/Configs` directory.
 Create your first configuration file there.
 Configuration files need to have a ".bytes" extension (this is due to a Unity limitation).
 E.g. `Assets/Resources/Configs/player.bytes`.
 You'd refer to this file in the code as simply `player`.